dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 layers that change the best direction on each layer.
 This makes sense, because the number of layers is relatively small with respect to the dimension of the residual stream, and so we have fewer dimensions to overfit.
-So, instead of using mass-means probing across all layers simultaniously, we do it for each individual layer.
+So, instead of using mass-means probing across all layers simultaneously, we do it for each individual layer.
 Then, we weight the contribution of individual layers to the final prediction using linear regression.
 We found this gave us better results for larger models, though for